haiwen/seafile-docs-ko/maintain/backup_recovery.md

 1. Copy `/backup/data/haiwen` to the new machine.
 Let's assume the seafile deployment location new machine is also `/data/haiwen`.
 2. Restore the database.
+3. Run seaf-fsck tool to check data integrity on the new machine.
+See [seaf-fsck documentation](seafile_fsck.md).

 ### Restore the databases